larsiusprime/loc-sync/README.md

 **What it does:**

-- Whenever github receives a push, loc-sync uploads changes to the corresponding google sheets files on google drive
+- When you push TSV files to git loc-sync updates the corresponding google sheets files on google drive
-- Every X minutes, a remote server polls google sheets and checks for differences.
-If there are any, it pushes the changes to github as TSV files
+- A remote server periodically polls google sheets and checks for differences and pushes changes to git as TSV files

 **What it's good for:**